1

 What type of security job pays the most?

-In the security industry, executive security roles such as security directors, chief security officers, or specialized private security consultants tend to have the highest salaries.
-These positions often require extensive experience, advanced certifications, and leadership skills, and they may involve overseeing security operations for large organizations or high-net-worth individuals.
+In the security industry, executive security roles such as security directors, chief security officers, or private security consultants tend to have the highest salaries.
+These positions often require extensive experience, specialized skills, and sometimes certifications like CPP or PSP, and they typically involve overseeing security operations or consulting for high-profile clients.

 What is the difference between Security Industry vs Security Guard?